-Over time it can be combined with other ball tracks, such as the chatter pack with bumps and bells or the musical sounds set.
-If your child develops a real passion for this kind of play, the next step is a more complicated marble run by HABA (whose pieces can be used interchangeably with the toddler ball tracks) or these brilliant alternatives by Kaden.
+Over time it can be combined with other ball tracks, such as the musical sounds set.
+If your child develops a real passion for this kind of play, the next step is a more complicated marble run whose pieces can be used interchangeably with the toddler ball tracks.

 For a toddler, being in the bath is to be surrounded by possibility.
 So much to learn!
 Floating, sinking, displacement, pouring, splashing and bubble-making.
 This simple sailing boat by Plan Toys ticks all the boxes for a great bath toy.
 Sail and swoosh it across the waves, fill it with water and tip it over your brother, fill it with other toys and sail off into the sunset.
 Choose from a range of excellent navigators including a penguin, seal and polar bear.